Coronavirus living briefing

 - Older adults, frontline health workers, and nursing home staff are the top priorities in the UK, which has beaten vaccine schedules and promised to offer all adults a shot by July 31.

 - The coordinated effort to immunize 450 million people across the EU began on Dec.
 26. But bureaucracy and a substantial amount of vaccine skepticism delayed and damaged Europe’s vaccine rollout.
-On Mar.
-4, concern about supplies was so great that Italy blocked a large shipment bound for Australia.

 - Brazil began vaccinations on Jan.
 18